Statement execution

 Copy from Query Text

-In case you wish to copy from the SQL Query History grid, right-click the desired cell and select either To New SQL Window or To Clipboard.
+In case you wish to copy from the Query History grid, right-click the desired cell and select either To New SQL Window or To Clipboard.

 Copy from grid

-SQL Query History options
+Query History options

-To set up the SQL Query History options, go to the SQL Complete menu and select Options.
+To set up the Query History options, go to the SQL Complete menu and select Options.
 These include:

 Option